spiceai/ClickBench/spiceai-duckdb-partitioned/README.md

 ### Comparison with Native DuckDB

-This benchmark measures Spice.ai with DuckDB as the acceleration engine, which includes:
+This benchmark measures Spice.ai OSS with DuckDB as the acceleration engine, which includes:
 - Spice runtime overhead
 - Query protocol translation
 - Additional abstraction layers